warestack/cc/Class-2/lab2-part2.md

 ![vsc2](assets/vsc2.png)

->  That way, every time I run `npm start`, Nodemon will launch `app.js` and keep it running.
+> That way, every time you run npm start, Nodemon will launch app.js and keep it running.
+> Whenever you make a change in the code, Nodemon automatically restarts the server so you don’t have to stop and start it manually.

-6. Now let’s actually create the server.
-Create a new file called `app.js` and in the file, I’ll start by importing Express:
+6. Now let’s create the server.
+Create a new file called `app.js` and in the file, you’ll start by importing `express`:

 ```js
 const express = require('express')
 const app = express()
 ```

-Then I’ll define my first route, the home route, just `/`.
+Then you’ll define your first route, the home route, just `/`.

 ```js
 app.get('/', (req, res) => {